Author: Boat Accessories Australia Date Posted: 24 May 2018

 Need to upgrade or repair the lights on your trailer?
 Check out our selection of LED trailer lights including LED submersible kits, adaptor plugs and sockets to replace the lights on your trailer.

-If you have any queries about your boat trailer, don’t hesitate to call the experts at Boat Accessories Australia on 1300 308 161 or contact us online.
+If you have any queries about accessories for your boat trailer, don’t hesitate to call the team at Boat Accessories Australia on 1300 308 161 or contact us online.